 Before the Event

-Contact local businesses directly or can be Economic and Workforce Development Boards or research local museums in your area.
+Contact local businesses directly, reach out to your state or local Economic and Workforce Development Boards, or research local museums in your area.
 Inquire about answers to the following questions:.

 During the Event